-The site, at www.sc-ctsi.org, is designed to offer easy access to the resources and advice that investigators need most and features a news section and a calendar of events and deadlines.
+The new website is designed to offer easy access to the resources and advice that investigators need most and features a news section and a calendar of events and deadlines.

-To help fill funding gaps, CTSI offers faculty over $1 million per year in funding opportunities for career development, academic community-partnered research, development of novel methods or technologies, team-building activities and pilot clinical/translational research.
+To help fill funding gaps, SC CTSI offers researchers over $1 million per year in funding opportunities for career development, academic community-partnered research, development of novel methods or technologies, team-building activities and pilot clinical/translational research.

-Tom Buchanan, director of CTSI, said, “We know that research is a complex arena to navigate, so we aim to equip investigators with practical resources that can help them take their projects to the next level.”
+"We know that research is a complex arena to navigate, so we aim to equip investigators with practical resources that can help them take their projects to the next level.”
+Tom Buchanan, director of SC CTSI

 Some of these practical resources include helping pre-clinical researchers assess the feasibility of their study concept and working with them to develop and manage customized project plans.

 When pre-clinical discoveries move to human application, SC CTSI helps clinical researchers with feasibility and design consultations and preliminary budget development, as well as providing resources such as space and experienced research staff at the Clinical Trials Units on the USC Health Sciences Campus and at Children’s Hospital Los Angeles.

 SC CTSI also assists with the last stage of translational research—translation into clinical and community settings.
 It offers community-engaged research trainings and individualized consultations, and helps USC faculty connect with community partners through program evaluation and dissemination of best practices.